-Septic tanks are such a simple but complicate system at the same time.
-Most people who live in urban areas don’t really know what it is since they probably have a nice drainage system or are in the mains sewage network.
+Septic tanks are such a simple but complicated system at the same time.
+Most people who live in urban areas don’t really know what it is since they probably have a nice drainage system or are in the main sewage network.

 However, people who live in rural areas or maybe a new urban one that has the basic services, but still isn’t connected to the main sewage network, need a septic tank that allows them to treat wastewater.
 If you are one of these people who needs a septic tank as soon as possible, you may want to know how it works exactly.

 First, a septic tank treats your wastewater through the process of biological decomposition and drainage.
 This doesn’t happen in just one step, instead, it takes around three to have your wastewater treated.
 The installation and structure of a septic tank are more complicated than most people believe.
 Yes, it is an underground tank, but it also has other elements that allow it to process the wastewater and spread it in the soil and watercourses.

 That being said, moving and treating liters of water can be harder depending on the terrain topography.
 Therefore, some septic tanks need a pump to be able to carry out this process.
 Usually, septic tanks are able to treat the wastewater and process it using only gravity.
 However, sometimes is impossible to install a septic tank that will be able to do this without the help of a pump.

 This means you won’t need a pump for septic tanks all the time, but you will have to buy one if the topographic conditions of your land do not allow it to work without it.
 Pumps for septic tanks aren’t too expensive, you can find several of them for a few dollars or spend a bit more if you want one of better quality.